 ACTN4 (Actinin Alpha 4) is a Protein Coding gene.
 Diseases associated with ACTN4 include Glomerulosclerosis, Focal Segmental, 1 and Familial Idiopathic Steroid-Resistant Nephrotic Syndrome With Focal Segmental Hyalinosis.
-Among its related pathways are ERK Signaling and Cell adhesion_Endothelial cell contacts by non-junctional mechanisms.
+Among its related pathways are Platelet activation, signaling and aggregation and Focal Adhesion.
 GO annotations related to this gene include poly(A) RNA binding and protein homodimerization activity.
-An important paralog of this gene is SYNE2.
+An important paralog of this gene is ACTN1.

 UniProtKB/Swiss-Prot for ACTN4 Gene

 F-actin cross-linking protein which is thought to anchor actin to a variety of intracellular structures.
 This is a bundling protein (Probable).
 Probably involved in vesicular trafficking via its association with the CART complex.
 The CART complex is necessary for efficient transferrin receptor recycling but not for EGFR degradation (PubMed:15772161).
 Involved in tight junction assembly in epithelial cells probably through interaction with MICALL2.
 Links MICALL2 to the actin cytoskeleton and recruits it to the tight junctions (By similarity).
 May also function as a transcriptional coactivator, stimulating transcription mediated by the nuclear hormone receptors PPARG and RARA (PubMed:22351778).